jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

     (ii) a related body corporate of that body corporate (within the meaning in section 12(2) of the Financial Markets Conduct Act 2013); or
-    (iii) a director of a related body corporate of that body corporate (within that same meaning); or (b) person A is a spouse, civil union partner, de facto partner, child, or parent of person B; or (c) person A is a partner, to whom the Partnership Act 1908 applies, of person B; or (d) person A is a limited partnership or an overseas limited partnership and person B is a general partner or a limited partner who takes part in the management of the limited partnership (within the meaning of the Limited Partnerships Act 2008); or
+    (iii) a director of a related body corporate of that body corporate (within that same meaning); or (b) person A is a spouse, civil union partner, de facto partner, child, or parent of person B; or (c) person A is a partner, to whom the Partnership Law Act 2019 applies, of person B; or (d) person A is a limited partnership or an overseas limited partnership and person B is a general partner or a limited partner who takes part in the management of the limited partnership (within the meaning of the Limited Partnerships Act 2008); or
   (e) person A is a nominee or trustee for person B in relation to interests in a business; or (f) person A is a director of a company, or holds more than 10% of the control rights in the company, and person A and person B are parties to an agreement relating to—